 But Nadia still can’t see.
 And she can’t explain how she made the other eggs without breaking her promise to Baba Babochka.

 Tildes’s illustrations in The Magic Babushka are a perfect match for the fairy tale story.
 They are bright and colorful and very, very Russian, from the clothing the people wear to the borscht and blini that Nadia is served at the palace.

 Children with sharp eyes might notice the magic babushka on the last spread of the story, and a butterfly flitting by.
 Those subtle touches in the final illustration are a perfect cap to a delightful story.

 At the end of The Magic Babushka, Tildes provides a glossary, a bit of information about pysanky, and a brief historical note.
-(If you use this affiliate link to buy the book, I’ll get a small commission that helps support this website.)

 For more about pysanky, check out this free middle school lesson plan created by illustrator R.J.
 Hughes.